ik-learning/automate-code-review/README.md

     + [X] `postgress` version validation
     + [X] `mysql` version validation
     + [ ] `aurora` version validation
+  * [ ] Backup retention `│ Error: creating RDS DB Instance (restore to point-in-time) (search-category-api-v2): InvalidParameterValue: The specified instance cannot be restored to a time earlier than 2022-10-20T12:59:32Z because its backup retention period is set to 1 days.`
   * [ ] RDS outputs `engine_info.valid_upgrade_targets` have a look where there are avaialble upgrade options
   + [ ] RDS/Dynamo DB deleted files -> ask PAAS to remove database
   * [ ] RDS message `Worth copying the config from another prod instance so that you get the correct settings for backups, multi-az and network connectivity` and validate `Things like multi_az: false, backup_retention_period: 1 and allowed_cidrs set to dev`